 Journey through the torii gates

 You can buy ema within the inner shrine.
-Ema (絵馬) are wooden plaques on which worshippers write on their prayers or wishes, which are then left hanging on the shrine wall as offering to the kami (spitits or gods).
-As you can see, there were lost of artists who tried their hands on the fox-shaped ema, some drawings being quite unique.
+Ema (絵馬) are wooden plaques on which worshippers write on their prayers or wishes, which are then left hanging on the shrine wall as offering to the kami (spirits or gods).
+As you can see, there were lots of artists who tried their hands on the fox-shaped ema, some drawings being quite unique.

 Each of the gates has been donated by a company or organisation to give their thanks for their prosperity and in hope of good fortune in the future.
 So businesses pay large some to have their names written on the torii gates.
 Gates cost from 400,000 Yen for a small gate and over a million Yen for a large one.
 Since there is no more place for additional gates, they wait until a gates need to be refurbished in order to snatch a space.